dogecoinfoundation/dogecoin.com/content/de/trademarks.md

 ## Dogecoin’s intellectual property (IP)
-This intellectual property FAQ sets out a few questions that the Dogecoin Foundation is often asked about our approach to managing our IP, in accordance with our [Manifesto](https://foundation.dogecoin.com/manifesto/) and for the benefit of the Dogecoin community.
+This intellectual property FAQ sets out a few questions that the Dogecoin Foundation is often asked about our approach to managing IP, in accordance with our [Manifesto](https://foundation.dogecoin.com/manifesto/) and for the benefit of the Dogecoin community.
 There are many types of IP, but for this FAQ, we are focusing on copyright and trademark as they